apache/tvm-rfcs/rfcs/0062-collage.md

 the `DFPattern` library itself.
 Indeed, though it does not appear to be used in prod, the `DominatorPattern` is an attempt to use `DFPattern`s to subsume the existing `FuseOps` machinery.
 We actually went down this path but decided to back out:
+- We'd need a new pattern combinator to associate predicates with sub-patterns.
 - Since we are interested in searching over possibly overlapping candidate partitions we'd need the `DFPattern` machinery to all enumeration over all matching sub-expressions.
 That would require a rewrite of the `DFPatternMatcher`.